ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 queries the Maximum Reservable Bandwidth ANE property and the Persistent Entity property.

 The response consists of two parts.
-The first part returns the array of ANE identifiers for each valid source and destination pair.
+The first part returns the array of ANEName for each valid source and destination pair.

 The second part returns the requested properties of ANEs in the first part.
 The "ane:NET001" element contains an HTTP proxy entity, which can be further used by